Неврит зорового нерва

 Ключові моменти

-• Optic neuritis is most common among adults 20 to 40 years.
+• Optic neuritis is the most common optic neuropathy in patients under 50 years.

 • Do gadolinium-enhanced MRI of the brain and orbits.
-Do MRI of the spinal cord if multiple sclerosis is suspected.
+Do MRI of the spinal cord if multiple sclerosis or other demyelinating disease is suspected.

 • Corticosteroids and other treatments can be given, particularly if demyelinating disease is suspected.
 Plasma exchange is often given for NMO attacks or severe attacks that are unresponsive to high-dose corticosteroids.